Meet our MDS team for 2020

 Walking With The Wounded is part of the history of the event now after Duncan Slater became the first double-leg amputee to finish the MDS and another team member, Tom Evans, recorded the highest-ever British finish, coming 3rd in 2017.

-We started with a team of 10 for 2020 but due to fantastic demand are now doubling this to 20 to support even more ex servicemen and women through the charity's programmes.
+We started with a team of 10 for 2020 but due to fantastic demand increased it to 32 (four tents of eight) so we can raise more and support even more ex servicemen and women through the charity's programmes.
 Is it on your bucket list?
+We're currently putting together one more tent... so get in touch if so, for 2020 or 2021.

 Introducing our team of fundraisers: